 All 31 colleges and universities in the University System of Georgia became tobacco-free October 1, 2014.

 The use of tobacco products of any kind, including electronic-cigarettes (e-cigs) is prohibited on all university properties, including academic, research and clinical buildings, parking lots, and green spaces.
 At Augusta University this includes satellite facilities such as our West Augusta practice site.
 The tobacco-free policy applies to employees, students, patients, visitors, and vendors.

-Tools, tips, and resources designed to help smokers quit will be available at the Augusta Richmond County main library as part of the Great American Smokeout.
+Tools, tips, and resources designed to help smokers quit will be available at the four Augusta University locaitons as part of the Great American Smokeout.